linqueta/eezee/README.md

 ### Errors

-Eezee can raise errors in three situations:
+Eezee can raise errors in some situations:
   - When the specified service is unknown
   - When the request got a timeout
   - When the request got a failure response